kkm24132/PA1_template.Rmd/README.md

   - Type I and Type II
   - Random

-- How informative is censoring?
+- How Censoring is Informative?
 ![Illustration of Censored Data from Balavarca](/figure/SampleCensoredData_From_Balavarca.png)

 - Crucial but unavoidable assumption